This is the whole 9 minute video from start to finish.

 1. PICK THE LOCATION

-Each sprinkler covers a radius of 17 to 40 feet.
+Each sprinkler covers a radius of 17 to 37 feet (at 30psi--further at higher psi).
 The best way to pick the location is to remove the orange cap, snap on a hose and turn on your water.
 Hold the sprinkler and tubing firmly!
 The spray will point in the direction of the nozzle position.
 It’s best to place sprinklers in corners and have the spray overlap out in the middle of the yard.
 Plan in pie shapes.

 2. DIG A HOLE

 Dig the hole deep enough so the top of the sprinkler is level with the ground surface, about 9″ deep and 4″ across.
-IMPORTANT: make sure the unit is buried low enough to pass under your lawn mower.
+IMPORTANT: make sure the unit is buried so the top is at dirt level so the pipe on the bottom doesn't have to bear all the weight of your lawn mower.

 3. PUT IT IN

 Put the orange cap back on and place the sprinkler in the hole.
 It’s OK for the sprinkler to rest right on the bottom of the hole.
 Make sure the top of the spray turret is turned all the way to the left: to do this, rotate the turret with your fingers around to the right until it stops; then, rotate the turret around to the left.
 This is where the turret will begin and end each rotation.
 Aim the nozzle position on the turret to spray along the left border of the area to be watered.
 Put some dirt in the hole to loosely stabilize the sprinkler.

 4. SPRAY PATTERN: AIM THE LEFT EDGE FIRST